Writing test examples

 });

-In this section will be provided the test cases for TVM exit codes that can occur during transaction processing.
-These exit codes are in the blockchain code itself.
-At the same time, it is necessary to distinguish the exit code during the Compute Phase and the exit code during the Action Phase.
+This section provides test cases for TVM exit codes that can occur during transaction processing.
+These exit codes are part of the blockchain code itself.
+It is necessary to distinguish between exit codes during the Compute Phase and the Action Phase.

-During the Compute Phase, the contract logic (its code) is executed.
-While processing, various actions can be created.
-These actions will be processed in the next phase - Action Phase.
-If the Compute Phase is unsuccessful, then the Action Phase does not start.
-However, if the Compute Phase was successful, this does not guarantee that the Action Phase will also end successfully.
+The contract logic is executed during the Compute Phase.
+Various actions can be created while processing.
+These actions are processed in the next phase—the Action Phase.
+If the Compute Phase is unsuccessful, the Action Phase does not start.
+However, a successful Compute Phase does not guarantee that the Action Phase will also succeed.

 Compute Phase | exit code = 0

-This exit code means that the Compute Phase of the transaction was completed successfully.
+This exit code indicates that the Compute Phase of the transaction was completed successfully.

 Compute Phase | exit code = 1

 .
-To get this exit code, you need to use the RETALT.
+To trigger this exit code, use the RETALT opcode.

 , but the total exit code will be 0